Please see below for the indepth information on various print features offered by RockDesign.

 Thermography is a heat applied process which results in a raised, clear, glossy finish.
 This finishing creates a particularly remarkable finish that allows the color of what is underneath to shine through.
 Thermography is an excellent way to enhance printing as well as can be used on darker cardstocks as well.

 Click here to learn more about thermography and see more examples

 Click here to learn more about letterpress and see more examples

 Our metallic ink is a form of brilliant metallic printing.
-This finishing is in available in either silver or gold and is ideal for printing text or designs onto our duplex, triplex, hard suede and soft suede cardstocks.
+This finishing is available in silver, gold or bronze and is ideal for printing text or designs onto a wide variety of our cardstocks!

-The appearance of metallic ink will be more opaque on the suede than it is on our uncoated cardstocks however it remains and excellent way to add a pop of shine to your design.
+The appearance of metallic ink will be more opaque on the coated, plastic or metal materials than it is on our uncoated cardstocks, however, it remains an excellent way to add a pop of shine to your design!
 It is important to note that we cannot colour match our metallic inks and are unable to print gradients.